wine & roses

 Wine & Roses is committed to providing food & wine education and appreciation.
 We host many signature wine events throughout the year as well as cooking classes and demonstrations.

 As a private property, when our customers pay to host an event with us, they are also securing the exclusive use of the grounds in which to take photographs.
-We want to maintain the integrity of the services we offer to our guests and customers who contract with us, and we are committed to providing our guests with an unparalleled experience in distinctive surroundings that nurtures well-being and creates lifelong memories.
-We do not allow photographers on site to photograph their clients unless a customer who is hosting an event with us has contracted the photographer for the event.
-Please understand that if you arrive at our grounds to take photographs of guests that are not contracted for an event with us, we will kindly ask that you depart from the premises.
-We greatly appreciate your understanding of our position in wanting to care for and maintain our guests’ experience.
+We want to maintain the integrity of the services we offer to our guests and customers who book an event with us, and we are committed to providing our guests with an unparalleled experience in distinctive surroundings that nurtures well-being and creates lifelong memories.
+Photography on our premises is an exclusive amenity for guests that book/host events with us.; therefore, we do not allow outside photographers or photography sessions- i.e., prom photos, graduation photos, etc. Please understand that if you arrive at our grounds to take photographs, and are not contracted for an event with us, we will kindly ask that you depart from the premises.
+We greatly appreciate your understanding of our position of wanting to care for and maintain our guests experiences.

 Lodi is home to over 70 wineries.
 Minutes from Wine & Roses, Lodi Lake provides an area to swim, fish, or take a nature walk.
 Historic Downtown Lodi provides a theatre, shopping, and dining.
 Cultural events and festivals occur throughout the year.
 Check visitlodi.com for more about what is happening in Lodi.

 Our mission is to raise awareness in working with our customers, suppliers, and team members to make sustainable choices, implement eco-friendly practices, and reduce our impact on the environment.
 We are committed to simultaneously look after the people and the planet by striving to use environmentally friendly products and practices.